strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 14 Feb 2023 --

+- Getting menu items by id tests completed and began organizing tests for getting menu items by category.
+- Documentation to follow.

 -- 13 Feb 2023 --

 - Test environment refactored for full function of in memory h2 in order to preserve db image.

 - Menu item endpoint restored and tested for calling a menu item by id number successfully.
-Will test for for a 404 and 500 next.
+Will test for a 404 and 400 next.

 -- 10 Feb 2023 --